tfsojon/richinsql-blog/content/post/2019-03-06-system_user-and-its-limitations.md

     GO
 ```

-Our user still only has datawriter, datareader and execute permissions to the DBATasks database but let&#8217;s try executing our stored procedure as DBATasksTest now
+Our user still only has datawriter, datareader and execute permissions to the DBATasks database but let's try executing our stored procedure as DBATasksTest now

 ```
     EXECUTE AS USER = 'DbaTasksTest'